gn0/gn0/README.md

 - [`csvgears`](https://github.com/gn0/csvgears): Command-line utilities for high-performance manipulation of CSV files.
 Written in Rust.
 - [`bibdl`](https://github.com/gn0/bibdl): Downloads BibTeX citation data based on a journal link for a paper.
 Written in Racket.
 - [`lsx86features`](https://github.com/gn0/lsx86features): Lists x86 instruction set extensions that are used by a compiled binary.
 Useful for verifying whether your Rust, C, or C++ compiler uses less frequently available instructions, e.g., AVX-512 vector instructions, when your computer supports them.
 Written in Rust.
+- [Sigh Mode](https://github.com/gn0/sigh-mode): Navigate an Emacs buffer sentence-by-sentence rather than character-by-character, and always highlight the current sentence.
+Written in Emacs Lisp.

 ### Security tooling